jiko/stopabadcure/about-this-site/index.md

 I hope you find it informative and interesting.

-If you would like to follow site update, please add us to your bookmarks.
+If you would like to stay up to date on new posts, please add us to your bookmarks.
 I will be adding fresh material every few days.

 You might wonder about the dates attached to the various posts.
 The dates represent approximately when I prepared those posts for publication.